EthanCavadia/EthanCavadia.github.io/README.md

 > source : [The Legendary Fast Inverse Square Root](https://medium.com/hard-mode/the-legendary-fast-inverse-square-root-e51fee3b49d9)

-I recommend to read [this article](https://medium.com/hard-mode/the-legendary-fast-inverse-square-root-e51fee3b49d9) about the reverse square root function to really understand the black magic behind.
+I recommend reading [this article](https://medium.com/hard-mode/the-legendary-fast-inverse-square-root-e51fee3b49d9) about the reverse square root function to understand the black magic behind.

-This function was firsts created by a programmer for Quake III to optimize 3D graphics, because they where using a lot of square root slowing drasticly the game but with this function they where able to be four time faster.
+This function was firsts created by a programmer for Quake III to optimize 3D graphics, because they were using a lot of square root slowing drastically the game but with this function they were able to be four time faster.

 # Second implementation

-With this new square root function i did a new version.
+With this new square root function, I did a new version.

 ```cpp
 bool IntersectsRSqrt(const Sphere sphere) const